deitch/activator/README.md

 The templates should be in the directory passed to `activator.templates.file(path)` as the first (and only) parameter.
 It **must** be an absolute directory path (how else is activator going to know, relative to what??).
 Each template file should be named according to its function: "activate", "passwordreset" or "completepasswordreset".
 You can, optionally, add ".txt" to the end of the filename, if it makes your life easier.

-The contents of the templates files themselves follow the content standard for all templates, described above.
-The file driver makes no changes to the content.
+Each template file content must have 3 or more lines.
+The first line is the `Subject` of the email; the second is ignored (I like to use '-----', but whatever works for you), the third and all other lines are the content of the email.

 When the file driver is requested to retrieve a template, it will look in the provided directory: